tunjid/Tiler/docs/usecases/pagination-types.md

 !!! note

-    The caveats of cursor based paging still apply while tiling; page jumping is not supported.
-    Furthermore, requesting a page that has no cursor will suspend indefinitely unless a cursor is provided.
+    The caveats of key set or cursor based paging still apply while tiling; page jumping is not supported.
+Requesting a page that has no cursor will suspend indefinitely unless a cursor is provided.
 This means for dynamic paging pipelines like search, at least one query must emit a cursor for new incoming queries.
 Alternatively, a new tiling pipeline may be assembled.

+In the cases where queries change fundamentally where key sets or cursors are invalidated, you will have to create a new `ListTiler`.
+However since tiling ultimately produces a `List<Item>`, distinct tiling pipeline can be seamlessly flatmapped into each other.
+To maintain a good user experience, the user's current visible range should be found in the new pipeline so the new pipeline can be started around the user's current position.